 IEP Goals : Expanded Core Curriculum Games for Visually Impaired Students

-ObjectiveEd.com is our new organization where we are building ECC games for blind students, based on the student’s Individual Educational Plan.
+ObjectiveEd.com is our new organization where we are building ECC interactive simulations for blind and low vision students, based on a student’s IEP .

-The child’s advancement in mastering skills in our education-based games will be maintained in a private secure cloud, available to the school team in a web-based console .
+The student’s advancement in acquiring skills in these ECC-based games are maintained in a private secure cloud, accessible to the school team in a web-based console .

-If you are a Special Ed Director , click for additional details on learning about these types of games as part of maximizing student outcomes, relating to their
+If you are a Special Ed Director , click for more information on trying these types of games as part of maximizing student outcomes, relating to their